Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

 You’ll also feel anxious – very anxious – as you try to rationalize the situation.

 All I could think about in the days following an episode was how intense that initial feeling of fear felt after realizing I couldn’t move while lying in bed.
-It sucked and I felt alienated since the people I told had no idea what I was talking about.
+It sucked and I felt alienated since the people I told had no idea what I was talking about (something that might be better nowadays since sleep paralysis has become more common knowledge).

 Getting over your first episode might not be pleasant, but it will happen in time.
 Identifying your night terrors as sleep paralysis – which hopefully you will have done by reading this article – dramatically improves your well-being and puts you on the road to more peaceful nights of sleep.